All Episodes

 You don't need to get an undocumented guy in to do this.

-But no I am great uh I'm grateful.
+But no, I am grateful.

-Uh it's it's a it's a this has been a wonderfully welcoming country to me.
+This has been a wonderfully welcoming country to me.

-What a what a terrific country.
+What a terrific country.

-This is I agree with Nicholas Sarkozy.
+This is, I agree with Nicholas Sarkozy.

 It's slightly worrying to me that you have to get foreigners who say this stuff.

-When Monsieur Sarkozy came and spoke to the United States Congress he said this is a land of opportunity.
+When Monsieur Sarkozy came and spoke to the United States Congress, he said, this is a land of opportunity.

-He said all the things uh that you would like to hear, if not from uh Democrats uh running for Congress and for the presidency.
+He said all the things that you would like to hear, if not from Democrats running for Congress and for the presidency, you would certainly like to hear from Republicans running for Congress and for the presidency.

-Why should he be the one who gets America when uh when when half the guys uh running for president well actually uh most of the guys running for president don't get it.
+Why should he be the one who gets America when half the guys running for president?

-Uh by the way, I said I was born a British subject.
+By the way, I said I was born a British subject.

 You know who else is a British subject?